wordpress-mobile/release-toolkit/docs/screenshot-compositor.md

 **`screenshot_offset`**

-Sets the origin of the original screenshot image.This must be provided as an array with two values corresponding to the x and y coordinates, respectively.
+Sets the origin of the original screenshot image.
+This must be provided as an array with two values corresponding to the x and y coordinates, respectively.
 This value is optional; `[0, 0]` will be used if no value is provided.

 **`device_frame`**